ybart/vinaigrette/README.md

 # Sausage

-Sausage is a gem providing a custom ActiveModel object that can be used as a serialized attribute of an ActiveRecord object.
+Sausage is a gem providing a custom `ActiveModel` object that can be used as a serialized attribute of an `ActiveRecord` object.

 ## Features

     - Serializable ActiveModel objects.
     - Custom accessors with casting support default values.
-    - Supports Rails validations.
+    - Support for Rails validations.
-    - Supports Rails belongs_to associations.
+    - Support for Rails belongs_to associations.
     - Casting of ruby booleans from strings.

 ## Installation